Archangel Raphael

 What Raphael does not promise

-The strongest Raphael page has to name the boundary clearly.
+The strongest Raphael reading needs to name the boundary clearly.
 Raphael is associated with healing, but that association does not authorize guaranteed healing claims.

 The tradition supports prayer, companionship, courage, and trust.
 It does not support blaming sick people, replacing treatment, or treating suffering as a failed spiritual technique.